harvester/docs/versioned_docs/version-v1.2/advanced/singlenodeclusters.md

 Harvester uses StorageClasses to describe how Longhorn must provision volumes.
 Each StorageClass has a parameter that defines the number of replicas to be created for each volume.

 The default StorageClass `harvester-longhorn` has a replica count value of **3** for high availability.
-If you use `harvester-longhorn` in your single-node cluster, Longhorn is unable to create the default number of replicas, and volumes are marked as *Degraded* on the [embedded Longhorn UI](../troubleshooting/harvester.md#access-embedded-rancher-and-longhorn-dashboards).
+If you use `harvester-longhorn` in your single-node cluster, Longhorn is unable to create the default number of replicas, and volumes are marked as *Degraded* on the **Volumes** screen of the Harvester UI.

 To avoid this issue, you can perform either of the following actions: